RCConnolly/Jackal_Velodyne_Duke/multi_jackal_navigation/README.md

 ## Single Jackal Simulation

-A single robot can be simulated in a virtual environment and sent goals with the _multi_robot_nav.py__ script.
-Clearpath Robotics provides packages for simulating the Jackal in a Gazebo 3D environment, and these packages can be installed by running the following command:
+A single robot can be simulated in a virtual environment and sent goals with the _multi_robot_nav.py_ script.
+Clearpath Robotics provides [instructions](http://www.clearpathrobotics.com/assets/guides/jackal/simulation.html) for simulating the Jackal in a Gazebo 3D environment.
+Once the necessary simulation packages are installed, follow the [navigation instructions](http://www.clearpathrobotics.com/assets/guides/jackal/navigation.html) published by Clearpath Robotics to set-up the simulated environment.

-`TODO INCLUDE INSTALL SCRIPT FOR JACKAL DESKTOP`

-Once the necessary packages are installed, follow the [navigation instructions](http://www.clearpathrobotics.com/assets/guides/jackal/navigation.html) published by Clearpath Robotics to set-up the simulated environment.
 The _multi_jackal_nav.py_ script can then be used to send a sequence of goal commands to the simulated Jackal.

 ## Real-World